Speed of Induction Motor

 - Slip

-Speed regulation of induction motor with a change in voltage alone has certain limitations, and with this method, the speed can be governed in the range of 90% to 100% of the rated speed.
+Speed regulation of induction motors with a change in voltage alone has certain limitations, and with this method, the speed can be governed in the range of 90% to 100% of the rated speed.

-With the reduction of stator voltage, the flux in the air gap of the motor gets reduced and, as a result, the torque-delivering capacity of the motor gets reduced.
+With the reduction of stator voltage, the flux in the air gap of the motor gets reduced, and, as a result, the torque-delivering capacity of the motor gets reduced.

 Speed regulation by changing the frequency is the best method to govern the speed of the motor.

-Let us understand the concept of keeping the V/f ratio constant in vfd through an example.
-If 440 volts,1500 RPM, 50 Hz rating motor operate at 50 Hz, then the speed of the motor is around 1480 RPM.
+Let us understand the concept of keeping the V/f ratio constant in the VVVF drive by an example.
+If a 440 volts,1500 RPM, 50 Hz rating motor operates at 50 Hz, the motor’s speed is around 1480 RPM.
 The V/f ratio is (440/50) 8.8.

-V/f ratio Constant in VFD
+Why is the V/f ratio Constant in VVVF Drive?

 According to Faraday’s law of electromagnetic induction, the self EMF induced generated in the stator is expressed as;

-Where erms is the back EMF/phase produced in the stator, f-frequency, and n- Number of turns in the stator coil.
+Where erms is the back EMF/phase produced in the stator, f-frequency, and n-number of turns in the stator coil.

 In the second case, core flux is two times the rated flux capacity.
-The core can not carry the flux above its capacity and it will cause the failure of the core on account of core insulation failure.
-This is the reason why v/f ratio is kept constant in VFD.
+The core can not carry the flux above its capacity and will cause the core’s failure on account of core excessive heating of the core.
+This is why the v/f ratio is kept constant in the VVVF drive.

 With flux weakening, the motor speed can be increased above 10 % of the rated base speed of the motor.
-However, the motor design data must be checked before doing the speed regulation through flux weakening.
+However, the motor design data must be checked before speed regulation through flux weakening.

 Very informative and insightful article